 Let the concrete dry

 After you have made sure that the post has been set in the ground properly and the concrete mix has been poured evenly, the immediate step is to let it dry.
-The time for this will vary and will depend on the concrete mix you are using ad well as the temperature.
-Err on the side of caution and leave to cure overnight.
+The time for this will vary and will depend on the concrete mix you are using as well as the temperature.
+I suggest that you err on the side of caution and leave it to cure overnight.

 Attach the mailbox to the post

-After leaving the concrete to cure the next step is to finally attach the mailbox.
+After leaving the concrete to cure the next step when you install a mailbox is to finally attach the mailbox.
 Ordinarily, your mailbox will come with specific instructions to follow.
 This will ensure the best results.

 Customize the mailbox according to your preference.